Out-of-the box approaches to vexing problems, from raising cattle to choosing a president

-Citizens want their votes to count equally, but the winner-take-all laws of the Electoral College system mean that swing-state voters have outsize clout.
+THE PROBLEM Citizens want their votes to count equally, but the winner-take-all laws of the Electoral College system mean that swing-state voters have outsize clout.

-Use a strategy adapted from interstate lotteries to reengineer the system, without altering its foundation in the Constitution.
+THE SOLUTION Use a strategy adapted from interstate lotteries to reengineer the system, without altering its foundation in the Constitution.

 The invention of the scratch-off lottery ticket may soon enable the people of the United States to transform the Electoral College system and elect presidents by popular vote—without changing a word of the Constitution.

 In 1966, John Koza—then a graduate student in computer science—created a board game called Consensus, in which players plotted out Electoral College strategies.
 Koza was responding to the politics of the era, marked by lawsuits challenging state requirements that electoral support go to the winner of the state’s popular vote.
 The game was too complicated and sold poorly (though one devotee was a young future electoral strategist named Mark Penn).
 By the 1970s, Koza had turned his attention to running a company that manufactured another of his ideas—the scratch-off lottery ticket—for state lottery commissions.

 Then, during the 2004 election, he came upon a new way to play with the voting system.
 Barry Fadem, an attorney he had worked with on state lottery legislation, had gotten involved in a Colorado ballot measure to split electoral votes according to candidates’ shares of the popular vote.
 Koza had an epiphany: the same “interstate compacts” employed by states to coordinate lottery games could be used to replace the winner-take-all laws behind the Electoral College.